GerritCodeReview/plugins_admin-console/src/main/resources/Documentation/cmd-get-path.md

 -----------
 Get the full path of an existing repository.

-OPTIONS
+ARGUMENTS
 -------
 `repository`
-> Repository to show access for
+> Repository to get the full path for

 ACCESS
 ------